-You may be imagining yourself staying in a small minshuku on one of the islands and hopping to the other islands for day trips and then returning to your minshuku at night.
+You may be imagining yourself staying in a small minshuku on one of the islands and hopping onto the other islands for day trips and then returning to your minshuku at night.
 While it would be the perfect way to discover the area, it’s sadly one that is not too realistic.
 One of the effects of depopulation is that the islands have little to no ferry routes between each other.
 Some are being added during the festival, but overall, it’s just not a practical way to experience the Triennale.

 A better and easier option is to stay in Takamatsu during your time in the area.
 Takamatsu is pretty much the “center” of the Triennale as it’s the only place that has direct access to almost all art islands (with the exception of Inujima).
 It’s also the place that has the most lodging options, restaurants and more.

 That being said, if you are a champion at planning trips, and are fluent in Japanese, an interesting option is to sleep on a different island every night; spending the day on one island, sleeping there, moving on to the next island in the morning, sleeping there and so on.
-It’ll be hard work planning it beforehand, as you’ll have so find and make as many reservations as islands you want to visit, but it will be worth it.
+It’ll be hard work planning it beforehand, as you’ll have to find and make as many reservations as islands you want to visit, but it will be worth it.
 It would also allow you to discover the islands by night (don’t expect a crazy nightlife) and experience amazing sunsets and/or sunrises.

-Should I get an “Art Passport”?
+Should I get a “Triennale Passport”?

-To give you an idea, the Art Passport that is valid for the three sessions of the Triennale (Spring, Summer and Fall) costs 4,800 yens for adults (3,800 if you buy it before the beginning of the Triennale – it’s also cheaper for high school students and free for under 15).
+To give you an idea, the Triennale Passport that is valid for the three sessions of the Triennale (Spring, Summer, and Fall) costs 4,800 yens for adults (3,800 if you buy it before the beginning of the Triennale – it’s also cheaper for high school students and free for under 15).
 There also will be passports that are valid for only one season and they’ll cost 4,000 yens.

-Should I get a three-day Ferry Pass ?
+Should I get a Three-Day Ferry Pass?

 There is a Ferry Pass that is valid for three consecutive days and that costs 2,500 yens (2,200 if you buy them before the beginning of the Triennale) and allowing access to a certain number of ferries linked to the Triennale.

-The ferries should be the following ones (with the usual one way trip fares for these rides – prices may not be up-to-date, make sure you double check on site):
+The ferries should be the following ones (with the usual one-way trip fares for these rides – prices may not be up-to-date, make sure you double check on site):

 - Takamatsu – Uno Port: 690 yens.